 The 'Build' page enables you to enter commands to build your project.
 You can use Enterprise Architect Local Paths and environment variables in composing your command line(s).
 You can choose to create your own build script, entering various shell commands.
 You can also choose to simply run an external program or batch file such as an Ant script.

 On the Execution Analyzer window, either:

 - Locate and double-click on the required script and select the 'Build > Build' page or

-- Click on in the window Toolbar and select the 'Build > Build' page
+- Click on in the window Toolbar, select the Package in which to create a new script, and select the 'Build > Build' page

 "C:\Program Files (x86)\Microsoft Visual Studio 9.0\Common7\IDE\devenv.com" /Rebuild Debug RentalSystem.sln